hwipl/kernel-dev/patches/wireguard-libpcap-af-packet-send-packet/README.md

 ```

 After the issue was reported, Jason A. Donenfeld investigated the problem and
-discovered that it is not an libpcap-only or specific issue and applies to
+discovered that it is neither a libpcap-only nor a libpcap-specific issue and
-`AF_PACKET` sockets in general.
-Also, he found out that, besides wireguard, it
+applies to `AF_PACKET` sockets in general.
+As a side-note, he also found out
-applies to other tunnel devices as well.
-The cause of the issue is that
+that, besides wireguard, it applies to other tunnel devices as well.
+The cause
-wireguard does not implement `dev->header_ops`.
+of the issue is that wireguard does not implement `dev->header_ops`.

 According to his analysis the test program triggers calls into `af_packet`'s
 `packet_sendmsg->packet_snd` function and, thus, into